Noncommutative Wilczynski Invariants, and Modular Differential Equations: Reparametrization and noncommutative Wilczy nski covariants

 \subsection{Opers, Virasoro and the $W_3$-algebra: why our $W_k$ are classical $W$-currents}

-This subsection is conceptual: it explains how the one-variable objects constructed in Part~I (Miura gauge data $a_1$, gauge--Wilczynski covariants $I_k$, and the reparametrization covariants $W_k$) are the same algebraic data that appear in the standard oper and Drinfeld--Sokolov pictures.
+This subsection is conceptual: it explains how the one-variable objects constructed in Part~I (Miura gauge data $a_1$, gauge--Wilczy\'nski covariants $I_k$ with $k\leq N$, and the reparametrization covariants $W_k$ with $k\leq N$) are the same algebraic data that appear in the standard oper and Drinfeld--Sokolov pictures.
 We also spell out explicitly how the classical Virasoro and $W_3$ defining relations are reflected in the transformation laws of $W_2$ and $W_3$.